spicysomtam/rancher-k3s-aws-tf/README.md

 You can also mix the deployment types deployed, as long as the prefix is unique.

 You probably want to keep the prefix as short as possible; maybe 2 or 3 characters.

+## Wait for rancher health check to pass

+The deploys will wait for the health check for rancher to return `ok`.
+This may take 6 minutes or so, so be patient!

 # Jenkins pipeline